Average gas price may hit $4 per gallon in 2022: Here’s when - NewsBreak

 When factoring in the current geopolitical instability, “we could see the national average climbing close to $4 per gallon by the time we get out to celebrate Memorial Day,” De Haan told CNN Thursday.

-It’s worth keeping an eye on the price of oil this winter and spring as it is a main ingredient in gas and a leading indicator of pump prices.
+It’s worth keeping an eye on the oil price this winter and spring as it is the main ingredient in gas and a leading indicator of pump prices.

 De Haan projects that there will be relief at the pump, but it will likely take at least the rest of the year for the pandemic-suppressed oil supply to catch up with demand, ultimately bringing down prices.